Chrissie Hynde

-Christine Ellen Hynde (born September 7, 1951) is an American-British singer, songwriter and musician.
-She is a founding member of the rock band the Pretenders and is the band's lead vocalist, guitarist, and primary songwriter; she and drummer Martin Chambers are the band's two remaining original members.
-Hynde is the only continuous member of the Pretenders, having appeared on every studio album released by the band.
+Christine Ellen Hynde (born September 7, 1951) is an American-British singer, songwriter, and musician.
+She is a founding member of the rock band the Pretenders and is the band's lead vocalist, guitarist, and primary songwriter.
+Hynde is the band's only original member and is the only continuous member of the Pretenders, having appeared on every studio album released by the band.

-Hynde formed the Pretenders in Hereford, England, in 1978, with Pete Farndon, James Honeyman-Scott and Chambers.
-She has also recorded a number of songs with other musicians, including Frank Sinatra, Cher and UB40.
+Hynde formed the Pretenders in Hereford, England, in 1978, with Pete Farndon, James Honeyman-Scott, and Martin Chambers.
+She has also recorded a number of songs with other musicians, including Frank Sinatra, Cher, and UB40.
 Hynde recorded her first solo album, Stockholm, in 2014.
-Hynde was inducted into the Rock and Roll Hall of Fame in 2005 as a member of the Pretenders.
+She was inducted into the Rock and Roll Hall of Fame in 2005 as a member of the Pretenders.

 Early life

 Hynde was born in Akron, Ohio, United States, the daughter of a part-time secretary and a Yellow Pages manager, and grew up in nearby Cuyahoga Falls.
-She graduated from Firestone High School in Akron but stated that "I was never too interested in high school.
+She graduated from Firestone High School in Akron but stated: "I was never too interested in high school.
 I mean, I never went to a dance, I never went out on a date, I never went steady.
 It became pretty awful for me.
 Except, of course, I could go see bands, and that was the kick.
 I used to go to Cleveland just to see any band.
 So I was in love a lot of the time, but mostly with guys in bands that I had never met.
 For me, knowing that Brian Jones was out there, and later that Iggy Pop was out there, made it kind of hard for me to get too interested in the guys that were around me.
 I had, uh, bigger things in mind."